 The Group contributes to the Vassiliko Cement Works Ltd Employees' Provident Fund, which is a defined contribution scheme and to the National Healthcare System.
-According to these schemes, the employees are entitled to payment of certain benefits upon retirement, prior termination of service or sickness.
-The contributions of the Group and the Company for the year were €805 thousand (2020: €724 thousand).
+According to the Provident Fund, the employees are entitled to payment of certain benefits upon retirement, prior termination of service or sickness.
+The contributions of the Group and the Company to the above for the year were €902 thousand (2021: €805 thousand).